jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Document Listing

-- Print Stock Document Listing can be used for you to see all the stock adjustment documents that you have issued.
+- Print Stock Document Listing can be used to view all the stock adjustment documents that you have issued.
 - You can see Stock Received Listing, Stock Issue Listing, Stock Transfer Listing, Stock Adjustment Listing.

 ### How to Print Stock Document Listing